percona/percona-docker/postgresql-containers/community/README.md

 > `transform.py`).
 The exception is **pgAudit**: upstream already supports PG 19,
 > so it is compiled from source (tag `19beta1`) in a dedicated builder stage
 > (see `BETA_PGAUDIT_REF`). `postgres19` is not part of `make all`; build it explicitly.
+> There is no EL8/UBI8 variant of postgres19: the PGDG testing repository for
+> EL8 is empty (PGDG does not build PG 19 beta packages for EL8).
 > The source Dockerfiles for 19 live in `sources/postgresql-19/`
 > (a version-bumped draft) because the real `percona-distribution-postgresql-19/`
 > directory is created by the PG distribution team only when ppg-19 is released.